joint-online-judge/JOJ3/README.md

 ```

 ## Models

-The program parses the TOML file to run multiple stages.
+The program parses the configuration file to run multiple stages.
+It can create an issue on Gitea to report the result of each stage after all stages are done.

 Each stage contains an executor and parser.
+An executor just executes a command and returns the original result (stdout, stderr, output files).
+We can limit the time and memory used by each command in the executor.
+We run all kinds of commands in executors of different stages, including code formatting, static check, compilation, and execution.
+A parser takes the result and the configuration of the stage to parse the result and return the score and comment. e.g. If in the current stage, the executor runs a `clang-tidy` command, then we can use the clang-tidy parser in the configuration file to parse the stdout of the executor result and check whether some of the rules are followed.
+We can deduct the score and add some comments based on the result, and return the score and comment as the output of this stage.
+This stage ends here and the next stage starts.

-Executor takes a `Cmd` and returns an `ExecutorResult`.

-Parser takes an `ExecutorResult` and its conf and returns a `ParserResult` and `bool` to indicate whether we should skip the rest stages.
+In codes, an executor takes a `Cmd` and returns an `ExecutorResult`, while a parser takes an `ExecutorResult` and its conf and returns a `ParserResult` and `bool` to indicate whether we should skip the rest stages.

 ### `Cmd`